shanecelis/bevy_minibuffer/README.md

 # Features
 - "async" makes `MinibufferAsync` available.
-- "clipboard" makes clipboard accessible.
-Used by 'tape_copy' act.
+- "clipboard" makes clipboard accessible, used by 'tape_copy' act.
-- "fun" adds an tape icon and tape sounds to tape acts.
+- "fun" adds a tape icon and tape decks sounds to tape acts.
 - "dev-capture" is not for general use and is for generating videos as shown in this README.